JoyeZLearning/MaDiNet/README.md

 ```

 The BibTex of MaDiNet is on her way🥰

-Please light up the STAR⭐⭐⭐⭐⭐  to encourage more and more opensource on SAR image interpretations!🥰🥳🥂
+Please light up the STAR⭐⭐⭐⭐⭐  to encourage more and more opensource on SAR image interpretations!
+🥰🥳🥂